 The Alamo Heights Independent School District (the "District") is located in Bexar County, Texas.
-The THE DISTRICT District is approximately 9.4 square miles in area and serves a population of approximately 31,163.
+The District is approximately 9.4 square miles in area and serves a population of approximately 31,163.
 The District was created under State statute and is governed by a seven-member Board of Trustees (the "Board").
 Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
-The Board delegates administrative responsibilities to the Superintendent of Schools who is advisors.
+The Board delegates administrative responsibilities to the Superintendent of Schools who is the chief administrative officer of the District.
+Support services are supplied by consultants and advisors.